Music. Muscles. Manual Therapy.

 Chris has over 21 years experience as a physical therapist, working with a wide variety of patients in the outpatient, home health, acute care, and long-term care settings.
 He has extensive training in Australian, Canadian, and European Manual Therapy approaches, as well as advanced skills in orthopedic, geriatric, and sports physical therapy and rehabilitation.

 “I want to bring outpatient-quality physical therapy to the patient’s home.
 My goal is to be a high-level choice for PT, regardless of setting.
 I’ve had the privilege of traveling and learning from therapists from across the US and around the world.
-I want to use that knowledge to help the people of Memphis and Northeast Arkansas.”
+I want to use that knowledge to help the people of Jonesboro and Northeast Arkansas.”

 Chris is a proud veteran of the United States Army and Arkansas National Guard and an Eagle Scout.